StringGrid Context Menu

 Context Menu Key

 Standard PC keyboards has a key with a menu symbol.
 This key opens a context menu for current selected item similar to right-click on mouse.
 For app development the key is important to support so the users can work efficiently with keyboard and access context menu.

-In Windows virtual key codes the contect menu key is called VK_APPS.
-Note: Do not mistake it with the VK_MENU which is confusingly the ALT key.
+In Windows virtual key codes the context menu key is named VK_APPS.
+Note: Do not mistake it with the ALT key that is confusingly called VK_MENU.

 In order to support both mouse right-click and VK_APPS key the StringGrid event OnContextPopup must be used.
 In the event the MousePos X and Y is read, to give the screen cooordinates of the mouse.
 If event triggered by VK_APPS was used these coordinates will be X=-1 and Y=-1.